garbageOscar/PasswordGenerator/README.md

 (Again, the user must FULLY TYPE either TRUE or FALSE.
 FALSE is recommended -- for now.)

-You're welcome and let's' make progress together.
+You're welcome and let's make progress together.